 exec command, we can run the script with any of the different versions of Python we have installed.

 $ python main.py Using version: 2.7.5 $ pyenv global 3.5.0 $ pyenv exec python main.py Using version: 3.5.0 $ pyenv local 2.7.11 $ pyenv exec python main.py Using version: 2.7.11

 pyenv exec python main.py uses our “global” Python version by default, but then it uses the “local” version after one is set for the current directory.

 This can be very powerful for developers who have lots of projects with varying version requirements.
 Not only can you easily change the default version for all projects (via

 global), but you can also override it to specify special cases.

-In this article you learned about how Python dependencies are stored and resolved, and how to use different community tools to help get around various packaging and versioning problems.
+In this article, you learned about not only how Python dependencies are stored and resolved, but also how you can use different community tools to help get around various packaging and versioning problems.